xabbu42/Master/arbeit.md

 occurring in $r_A$ or $r_T$ with $A^r := r_A(\an_A(A))$ respective $A^r
 := r_T(\an_T(A))$.

+If we read $□A$ as there exists a proof for $A$ and $t{:}A$ as $t$ is a proof for $□A$, this process seems immediately reasonable.
+For the example $¬□A$, read as there is no proof of $A$, and its realization
+$¬t{:}A$, read as $t$ is not a proof of $A$, on the other hand, that process seems wrong at first.
+But justification logic without any quantifications over proofs is still enough to capture the meaning of
+$¬□A$ by using Skolem's idea of replacing quantifiers with functions.
+That is, we realize $¬□A$ using an implicitly all quantified justification variable $¬x{:}A$.
+The same example formulated without the derived connective $¬$ is $x{:}A → ⊥$.
+That formula can be read as function which produces a contradiction from a given proof $x$ for $A$.

+This last interpretation also hints at the role of complex justification terms using variables in a realization.
+They define functions from input proofs named by the variables to output proofs for different formulas.
+So a realization $x{:}A → t(x){:}B$ of a S4 formula $□A → □B$ actually defines a function $t(x)$ producing a proof for $B$ from a proof $x$ for $A$.
+This then is the Skolem style equivalent of the quantified formula $∃(x) x{:}A → ∃(y) y{:}B$ which is the direct reading of $□A → □B$ [cf @artemov2008 497].
+This discussion implies that we should replace $□$ with negative polarity with justification variables, which leads to the following definition of a normal
+realization:

 \Begin{definition}[Normal]
 A realization function is *normal* if all symbols for negative families and non-principal positive families are mapped to distinct